 While all three programmes determine academic qualification and are considered to be equivalent qualifications, they have their own differences.

-1. Course content - The GCSE course content is designed primarily for British students, whereas the IGCSE caters for an international student body.
+1. Course content - The GCSE course content is designed primarily for students in the United Kingdom, whereas the IGCSE caters for an international student body.
 Therefore the course content for the GCSE, especially for subjects like English Literature, History, Geography and so on, emphasise nationally relevant topics to students in the UK, whereas IGCSE courses have a more international basis.
 The IGCSE syllabuses contain certain unique features to offer meaningful choice to schools and students around the world.

 The Cambridge O-level syllabus was developed to meet specific local needs and offers fewer coursework options than the IGCSE and GCSE.
 According to CAIE (Cambridge Assessment International Education), there are also restricted practical test options in Cambridge O-level sciences.
 In Singapore, the GCE O-level exam is closely aligned with the Singapore school curriculum designed by the Singapore Ministry of Education (MoE).